tensult/cloud-reports/README.md

     npm run build
 #### Scan
-This collects and analyzes information about your AWS cloud and stores as a JSON file with name **scan_report.json**.
+This collects and analyzes information about your AWS cloud and stores as a report file with name **scan_report.pdf**.
 * To run for all modules

     npm run scan -- --profile <your AWS profile>